What is BioIndividual Nutrition

 Here are some of the diets and food principles taught in the BioIndividual Nutrition Training.

 Salicylate or salicylic acid is the substance in aspirin, isolated from white willow bark.
 It is also found in many other foods.
 When it cannot be broken down properly, it can cause significant symptoms in children and adults.

-Salicylates are natural substance created by plants, a type of phenol, used as a defense mechanism against organism eating the plant.1 But these natural food chemicals can also negatively affect humans. particularly those that can’t process them well.
+Salicylates are natural substances created by plants, a type of phenol, used as a defense mechanism against organisms eating the plant.1 But these natural food chemicals can also negatively affect humans. particularly those that can’t process them well.
 Phenols require a biochemical process called sulfation.
 People with ADHD, autism, IBS, and depression tend to have low sulfation.